Profirator/project-config/docs/configure.md

 REMEMBER TO PUBLISH CHANGES in Umbrella.

-### Configure “Oauth2 credentials” for “Wirecloud” and “API Catalog”
+### Configure applications for “Wirecloud” and “API Catalog”

 Here we Register application needed by API management and other components.

-Login to keyrock and add applications for “Wirecloud” and then get its “Oauth2 credentials”
+Login to keyrock at and add applications for “Wirecloud” and then get its “Oauth2 credentials”

-Note: example.com will be replaced by your desired domain name
+Go to `accounts.example.com`

 1. Login credentials

+Initial login is

-username: admin@test.com password: <default pass> Change password immediately!
+username: admin@test.com password: 1234

+Change password immediately!

 2. Register applications